MicrosoftDocs/microsoft-salescopilot-docs/articles/teams-copilot-chat.md

 ﻿---
 title: Chat with Copilot for Sales on Teams to get sales insights (preview)
-description: Maximize CRM data with AI-powered Teams Copilot chat, offering sales insights and summaries from emails, calendars, notes, and contacts. ms.date: 05/23/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Maximize CRM data with AI-powered Teams Copilot chat, that offers sales insights and summaries from emails, calendars, notes, and contacts. ms.date: 05/23/2024 ms.topic: article ms.service: microsoft-sales-copilot